-Section 2.3 Here is the plan service area for our plan
+Section 2.2 Here is the plan service area for our plan

-Although Medicare is a Federal program, Explorer Rx 9 (PPO) is available only to individuals who live in our plan service area.
+MyCare Choice Rx 24 (HMO-POS) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes these counties in Idaho: Bannock, Bingham, Bonneville, Jefferson, and Madison.
+Our service area includes these counties in Idaho: Ada, Blaine, Boise, Camas, Canyon, Elmore, Gem, Gooding, Jerome, Lincoln, Owyhee, Payette, Twin Falls, and Valley.

-If you plan to move out of the service area, please contact Customer Service (phone numbers are printed on the back cover of this booklet).
+If you plan to move out of the service area, you cannot remain a member of this plan.
+Please contact Customer Service to see if we have a plan in your new area.
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.